 The Britax also has a specific name brand stroller organizer you can separately purchase to keep your water bottles, keys, and phones.
 The basket underneath the seats is easier to access and put large bulky items in on the Britax.
 If you happen to own a Britax infant car seat, it will automatically snap into this double stroller.

 This may be a nice feature for some, but it can be kinda tricky and not as easy to use as it sounds.
 The buckle on the Britax has been known to stick and be difficult to buckle and unbuckle.
 Other than these little things, the other features are the same as the City Mini.
 It is easy to maneuver and fits through standard doorways, the seats recline, front wheels lock, and it has large shade canopies.
 This would be a great purchase.

 This is another double stroller that looks similar in style but has some big differences that need some attention.
-A nice feature of this double stroller is all the cup holders.
+A nice feature of this double stroller is all the great cup holders and even a parent tray.
 You could carry a drink for everyone or throw your key and phone in one of the holders and you are set to head out on an adventure without having to buy anything extra.
 Another nice upside to this stroller is the price.
 If you are not wanting to spend a ton of money but still wanting all the space a side-by-side has to offer, this may be a good option for you.
-It is also super duper lightweight.
+It can even carry 2 diaper bags and is also super duper lightweight.